Rock 'Em Sock 'Em Robots (video game)

-Rock 'Em Sock 'Em Robots is a fighting video game developed by Full Fat and published by Zoo Digital in 2006 for the Game Boy Advance.
+Rock 'Em Sock 'Em Robots is a fighting video game developed by Full Fat and published by Destination Software in 2006 for the Game Boy Advance.
 The game is based heavily on the 1964 toy of the same name, and involves the player taking control of a brightly coloured plastic robot and engaging in close combat with an opposing robot.
 The first robot to inflict enough damage to cause his opponent's head to pop up is declared the winner.
 The game is notable for garnering significant negative criticism for its gameplay mechanics and inherent lack of difficulty, poor-quality visuals and repetitive 'button-mashing' gameplay.
 Chris Adams of gaming website IGN said in his review of the title that 'it is the single worst game I've ever played on the Game Boy Advance'.

 Gameplay

 As is common to fighting games, Rock 'Em Sock 'Em Robots pits a player-controlled character, in this case, the titular robot, against one controlled by the game engine or another human player.
 The primary buttons of the Game Boy Advance are used to perform punches, and holding down the buttons allows the player to unleash a more powerful attack.
 Once the opposing robot's energy has been depleted, the player must press the L and R trigger buttons alternately in order to deliver a knockout blow.

 The game has multiple different colored characters, each with different stats(however most of them are the same).
 In the character selection, each robot has a different head, but are all the same in-game.